MiketheChap/worldwidestew/content/blog/2023-06-03-soft-landings.md

 When you are stalling or your flaps are failing, pray there's someone there to help you safely land.

-I'm looking at you, SI, AS, JAC, and many others.
+I'm looking at you, SI, CS, AS, JAC, and many others.

 Thank you for being one of my soft landings.
 For seeing me.
 For accepting me.